danimtz/danimtz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello there!
 My name is Daniel Martinez Amigo and I'm a computer systems engineering graduate from the University of Bath.
-While my degree covered a wide range of subjects in both computer science and electrical engineering, I am mainly interested in computer graphics, low level programming, parallel computing and game development.
+While my degree covered a wide range of subjects in both computer science and electrical engineering disciplines, my main interests are in computer graphics and rendering, parallel computing and game development.

-Takj about interest withiun graphics. atlk about software renderer project.
+TODO--Takj about interest withiun graphics. atlk about software renderer project.-- Feel free to check out my <a href="{{ '/projects/' | relative_url }}" target="_blank">projects/portfolio</a> page for more.

 Outside of graphics and engineering I like film, tv, anime and games (I am a big Destiny fan).
 On my spare time I ocassionally play piano as a hobby, mainly enjoying playing covers from tv series or other music I like.
 Sportswise I love skiing specially off-piste and have been going with my family since I was 3 years old.